CooperNederhood/cooper_prclz/README.md

-# Cleaned and commented code for Million Neighborhoods Project written by Cooper Nederhood
+# Cleaned and commented code for Million Neighborhoods Project
 ## Data download and processing

 #### 1. Download GADM data